can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 `:before` method does not in general change the behavior of the main
-code, however it has access to all it's arguments and in this case I
+code, however, it has access to all it's arguments and in this case I
-check if whatever is passed as a url can be resolved to a post url
+check if whatever is passed as an url can be resolved to a post url
 from the database and modify argument accordingly.
-After that I don't
+After that, I don't
 really need to touch library logic, it works as usual.

 ### Streams